obadaalbaba/colored_cubes_three_js/README.md

 2. Used code from the "documentaion" section in the "threejs.org" website to create the scene, camera, rendered and the two cubes.
 3. Applied colors to the cube faces.
 4. Understood the "cube.rotation.y" and the "cube.rotation.z" methods to generate six random initial orientations per cube so that all 36 color combinations are generated randomly.
-5. Understoof the "cube.position.x" method to move the cubes toward eachother.
+5. Understood the "cube.position.x" method to move the cubes toward eachother.
 ## How the Colors Were Applied
 In order to label the cubes uniquely, I applied the colors as textures.
 Each texture is loaded from a .png file.
 ## Limitations and Future Work
+This was my first javascript project.
+In the future I will be able to improve the animate() function to make it faster.